manulorente/linux-foundation-lfs101/README.md

 When you run this command, you will receive a prompt asking you to enter a password.
 This password will be used to encrypt the PDF file.

 Ghostscript is widely available as an interpreter for the Postscript and PDF languages.
-The executable program associated with it is abbreviated to gs.
+The executable program associated with it is abbreviated to `gs`.

-This utility can do most of the operations qpdf and pdftk can, as well as many others; see man gs for details.
+This utility can do most of the operations `qpdf` and `pdftk` can, as well as many others; see `man gs` for details.
 Use is somewhat complicated by the rather long nature of the options.
 For example:

 ```bash
 # Merge two PDF files into a third file